cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

 $ bosh -d deployment-name recreate
 ```

-#### Commands that will NOT reset blobstore configuration on deployed VM
+#### Commands that will NOT reset the blobstore configuration on the deployed VM
   - restart VMs
 ```
 $ bosh -d deployment-name restart